darrylcauldwell/darrylcauldwell.github.io/_posts/2019-11-18-basic-container-networking.markdown

     options ndots:0
 ```

-We can therefore ping the db by container name from the app server.
+We can therefore ping the database container by using its container name from the app server.

 ```
 docker exec -it my_nodeapp ping -c 1 my_mongodb